Ash-Cyber-and-Computer-Organization/Hedge_Funder/README.md

 ___

-Hedge_Funder is an automated trading and sentiment analysis platform, combining a Telegram signal listener, news sentiment scraper, and trade executor for MetaTrader 5.
+Hedge_Funder is an automated trading and sentiment analysis platform, combining a Telegram signal listener, news sentiment scraper, and trade executor for the  MetaTrader 5 platform.
 The project includes both backend (Python) and frontend (Next.js/React) components, with supporting scripts and database storage.

 ## Project Structure